Mission and Vision

 Phone: (408) 283-6260

-Applications for the 2016-17 school year are now open for Grades 5-7.
+Applications for the 2017-2018 school year will be available beginning October 17th.
 You can submit your online application here.

 Contact Thi Ly

 Review their Local Educational Agency Plan (LEA) here.